Brexit uncertainty, threats of recession and the worst property prices for more than a decade.

-Research by Opus Energy reveals that eighty-six per cent of UK SMEs claim that productivity is an issue.
-Given that there are more than 5.7 million SMEs in the UK, making up 99 per cent of the UK’s businesses, inefficiencies in productivity will be having a significant impact on the UK economy.
+According to Opus Energy, 86% of UK SMEs believe productivity is an issue.
+Given that there are more than 5.7 million SMEs in the UK, making up 99% of the UK’s businesses, productivity inefficiencies have a substantial impact on the UK economy.

-But how do SMEs measure the result of their renewed efforts?
 Accurate productivity measurement is fairly complex but can be helped using productivity calculators.
 In most cases, it is not a simple case of counting up how many widgets are produced by each employee in a day.
-Many tasks are difficult to measure and quality of work also has to be factored in.
+Many tasks are difficult to measure and quality of work also has needs factoring in.